Anthonymm0994/pika-plot/docs/ID_CONFLICT_FIX_SUMMARY.md

 3. **Code Simplification**: Removed unnecessary variable tracking and simplified the UI code

 ## Result
 All egui ID conflict warnings have been resolved.
 The file configuration dialog now works correctly when importing multiple CSV files, with all functionality preserved.
+The code compiles successfully with only unused variable warnings.